 But more than any specific issues, the “content” of arguments, a major cause of discord in relationships is the mismatch itself between those who are avoidant of conflict and those who are anxious about the relationship.
-We specialize in helping with this fundamental concern that couples find difficult to identify or address on their own.
+I specialize in helping with this fundamental concern that couples find difficult to identify or address on their own.

 Even if your relationship is not at immediate risk of breaking up, and you can tolerate any disharmony or coolness, those around you do notice.
 Your family life is the “school of relationships” for your children.
 They implicitly absorb the home atmosphere and their parents’ manner of relationship as their model of “normal”.
 If there is any doubt about whether seeing a counselor is necessary, ask yourself whether you would be satisfied if your children had a relationship like yours, or whether it would be worthwhile giving both them and yourselves a happier life.
 Show them how to do it right.